Policies & Practices

 - Definition of Scholarly Activity

 - Research Centres and Groups

 Letters of Understanding with the TRU Faculty Association

 Overhead costs, also called indirect costs, are the related costs of research absorbed by the institution, such as building operating costs, financial, legal and library services.

 A portion of these costs are recovered from research agreements and distributed to central administrative units, the faculties, and the researchers.

 All budgets presented in all research agreement applications must include 25% overhead or specific agency overhead rate.
-Non-profit research agreements do not require overhead costs.
+Research agreements with not-for-profits do not require overhead costs.